Lyme Borreliosis

 1. Early localized infection (stage 1):

 1) Erythema migrans usually appears within ~7 (3-30) days after the tick bite.
-It is initially a red-colored spot or macula, which rapidly increases in diameter (>5 cm) and develops a bright-red outer border with partial central clearing (though it may be uniformly red) with clearly demarcated margins (Figure 1).
+It is initially a red-colored spot or macula, which rapidly increases in diameter (>5 cm) and develops a bright-red outer border with partial central clearing (although it may be uniformly red) with clearly demarcated margins (Figure 1).
 The lesion is flat, painless, and does not cause itching.
 It rarely ulcerates.
 Multiple erythema migrans rashes are indicative of disseminated infection.
 Early infection may include flu-like symptoms.

 2) Borrelial lymphocytoma is a rare manifestation of European Lyme borreliosis; it is a painless, bluish-red nodule, which most frequently develops on the pinna, nipple, or scrotum.